gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A group member may need to retrieve the public keys of other group members.
 To this end, the group member sends a Public Key Request message to the Group Manager, as per Section 4.5 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends the request to the endpoint /group-oscore/GROUPNAME/pub-key at the Group Manager, where GROUPNAME is the name of the OSCORE group.

-If the Public Key Request uses the method POST, the Public Key Request is formatted as defined in Section 4.1.3.1 of {{I-D.ietf-ace-key-groupcomm}}.
+If the Public Key Request uses the method FETCH, the Public Key Request is formatted as defined in Section 4.1.3.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, each element of the 'get_pub_keys' parameter is a CBOR byte string, which encodes the Sender ID of the group member for which the associated public key is requested.

-Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being POST or GET, respectively.
-If the Public Key Request uses the method POST, the Group Manager silently ignores identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.
+Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
+If the Public Key Request uses the method FETCH, the Group Manager silently ignores identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.

 The success Public Key Response is formatted as defined in Section 4.1.3.1 of {{I-D.ietf-ace-key-groupcomm}}.